YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 GTMSECSHRSOCKET, xxxx - yyyy; Error initializing GTMSECSHR socket

-Run Time Error: This indicates that a GT.M process or GTMSECSHR with PID yyyy was unable to open a socket for communication with either the server or client.
+Run Time Error: This indicates that a YottaDB process or GTMSECSHR with PID yyyy was unable to open a socket for communication with either the server or client.

 Action: Refer to the associated message(s) for more information.